SW-star2316/Active-Directory-/README.md

 # Active Directory written description
-First connect to the window Server through EC2 instance
 # How to create User Steps to Create
 * Steps to Create a New User in Active Directory:
 * Open Active Directory Users and Computers from the Start menu or administrative tools.